onedata/onedata-documentation/doc/provider_installation.md

 ### Step 3: Application ports check.

 In order to work properly Oneprovider needs a number of ports (443, 53) open on machine.
-In this step **oneprovider** ensures that all needed ports are open.
+In this step Oneprovider ensures that all needed ports are open.

 <p align="center"><img src="img/admin/step3_ports_check.png"></p>